GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/latency/index.md

 * Advertisers and ad techs want their ads to display quickly to provide the greatest utility.

-This document outlines some best practices for FLEDGE implementation, to ensure your site operates at maximum efficiency.
+This document outlines some best practices for Protected Audience API implementation, to ensure your site operates at maximum efficiency.

 ## Buyer (bidder) best practices

-To make sure you're optimizing for FLEDGE auction efficiency, follow these best practices.
+To make sure you're optimizing for Protected Audience API auction efficiency, follow these best practices.

 ### Fewer interest group owners

-To protect FLEDGE bidders in the same way that the browser protects different origins on the web using [site isolation](https://www.chromium.org/Home/chromium-security/site-isolation/), the browser uses expensive resources (like operating system processes) to protect individual interest group owners.
+To protect Protected Audience API bidders in the same way that the browser protects different origins on the web using [site isolation](https://www.chromium.org/Home/chromium-security/site-isolation/), the browser uses expensive resources (like operating system processes) to protect individual interest group owners.